ezsystems/commerce-documentation/docs/guide/checkout/checkout.md

 # Checkout

-## Introduction
+eZ Commerce provides one-page checkout with a varying number of steps.

-eZ Commerce provides a one page checkout.
-The number of steps varies.
+If a user is not logged in, they see two more steps: one with a login form and a second one for the invoice address.

-If a user is not logged in he will see 2 more steps: one with a login form and a second one for the invoice address.
-Customers having a customer number will already foreared to the step 3.
+Customers who already have a customer number is forwarded to step 3.

 ### Step 1 - Login form